Entity–attribute–value model: Usage scenarios

 (The first part of this section is a précis of the Dinu/Nadkarni reference article in Central, to which the reader is directed for more details.)

 EAV modeling, under the alternative terms "generic data modeling" or "open schema", has long been a standard tool for advanced data modelers.
 Like any advanced technique, it can be double-edged, and should be used judiciously.

 Also, the employment of EAV does not preclude the employment of traditional relational database modeling approaches within the same database schema.
 In EMRs that rely on an RDBMS, such as Cerner, which use an EAV approach for their clinical-data subschema, the vast majority of tables in the schema are in fact traditionally modeled, with attributes represented as individual columns rather than as rows.

 The modeling of the metadata subschema of an EAV system, in fact, is a very good fit for traditional modeling, because of the inter-relationships between the various components of the metadata.
 In the TrialDB system, for example, the number of metadata tables in the schema outnumber the data tables by about ten to one.
-Because the correctness and consistency of metadata is critical to the correct operation of an EAV system, the system designer wants to take full advantages of all of the features that RDBMSs provide, such as referential integrity and programmable constraints, rather than having to reinvent the RDBMS-engine wheel.
+Because the correctness and consistency of metadata is critical to the correct operation of an EAV system, the system designer wants to take full advantage of all of the features that RDBMSs provide, such as referential integrity and programmable constraints, rather than having to reinvent the RDBMS-engine wheel.
 Consequently, the numerous metadata tables that support EAV designs are typically in third-normal relational form.